 Give people categories and see who can come up with the best costume.
 Let everyone vote on their favorites and give out prizes to the winner!

 Another alternative is to play this fun Halloween dress up game where players have to come up with their best version of a costume on the fly from a bucket of props, in just minutes.
 Creativity counts!

 There are so many different Halloween games you can play, here are just a few to get you started!

 Click on the game name to get full instructions for each of the games!

 - Ghoulish Recall – Players get shown nostalgic Halloween images and have to see how many things they can remember about them!

 - Halloween pictionary game – this Halloween drawing game is kind of like Pictionary but with a twist.
 Super fun for all ages and very interactive!

-- Halloween bingo – send out bingo cards to everyone beforehand and play all together on a virtual call!
+- Halloween bingo – A Halloween version of the classic!
 If you need a game that’s a bit easier for younger kids, this monster mash version is perfect!

-- Halloween charades – your typical charades game but on a virtual call where everyone guesses on screen!
+- Halloween charades – your typical charades game but with Halloween words!

-- Halloween name that tune – Use the songs from this Halloween name that tune game to play to everyone.
-Rather than yelling out the song when they know it, they must write it down and put it up on the screen!
+- Halloween name that tune – Use the songs from this Halloween name that tune game to play with everyone.
+The first one to guess the song wins!

 3 – Play Would You Rather

 Ask these fun Halloween would you rather questions then talk about them as a group.
 It can be hilarious to see how differently people think about certain topics!

 You could also make this more interactive and have people run to one side of the room for choosing one option and one side of the room for choosing the other!